Japanese war crimes: War crimes

-The Imperial Japanese Armed Forces during the 1930s and 1940s is often compared to the Wehrmacht of Nazi Germany from 1933 to 1945 because of the sheer scale of destruction and suffering that both of them caused.
 Much of the controversy regarding Japan's role in World War II revolves around the death rates of prisoners of war and civilians under Japanese occupation.
 Historian Sterling Seagrave has written that:

+In 1943, Prince Mikasa, the younger brother of Hirohito and a member of the Imperial House of Japan, served as an officer in the Imperial Japanese Army stationed in China.
+He authored a book published in 1984, in which he revealed his shock at the atrocities carried out by the Japanese military during his one-year deployment in China.
+In 1994, the Japanese newspaper outlet Yomiuri Shimbun conducted an interview with him.
+He provided an account of Japanese atrocities committed against the Chinese, and verified that he had denounced the aggression in a speech addressed to Japanese soldiers in China during World War II.
+He discovered that military officers utilized Chinese prisoners of war for bayonet drills to bolster the resolve of Japanese soldiers.
+Additionally, he noted that POWs were asphyxiated and shot in large numbers while being restrained to posts.
+He emphasized that killing POWs in a gruesome manner constitutes a massacre, affirming without doubt that Japanese soldiers indeed committed such atrocious acts.

+According to Werner Gruhl, approximately eight million Chinese civilian deaths were attributable directly to Japanese aggression.

 According to the findings of the Tokyo Tribunal, the death rate among prisoners of war from Asian countries held by Japan was 27.1%.
 The death rate of Chinese prisoners of war were much higher because—under a directive ratified on 5 August 1937, by Emperor Hirohito—the constraints of international law on treatment of those prisoners was removed.
 Only 56 Chinese prisoners of war were released after the surrender of Japan.
 After 20 March 1943, officers of the Imperial Japanese Navy ordered and encouraged the Navy to execute all prisoners taken at sea.

-On May 14, 1943, a Japanese submarine torpedoed the Australian hospital ship, AHS Centaur, sinking it within three minutes and killing 268 of the 332 people on board.
-The Centaur was painted with red crosses and well lit.
-The submarine knowingly sank a hospital ship.

 According to British historian Mark Felton, "officers of the Imperial Japanese Navy ordered the deliberately sadistic murders of more than 20,000 Allied seamen and countless civilians in cold-blooded defiance of the Geneva Convention."
 At least 12,500 British sailors and 7,500 Australians were murdered.
 The Japanese Navy sank Allied merchant and Red Cross vessels, then murdered the survivors floating in the sea or in lifeboats.
 During Naval landing parties, the Japanese Navy rounded up, raped, then massacred civilians.
-Some of the victims were fed to sharks, others were killed by sledge-hammer, bayonet, crucifixion, drowning, hanging and beheading.
+Some of the victims were fed to sharks, others were killed by sledge-hammer, bayonet, crucifixion, drowning, hanging, and beheading.